Creating a Smarter Activity Log

 FlowTrack is a B2B SaaS platform used by mid-size companies to manage logistics operational tasks, compliance, risks and daily activity logs.

-In this industry, daily activity logs were still kept in physical logbooks, requiring employees to spend a significant amount of time daily manually recording their work and status updates.
+In this industry, daily activity logs are largely still kept in physical logbooks, requiring employees to spend a significant amount of time daily manually recording their work and status updates.
 Managers faced inconsistent entries, duplicates, missing information, and had almost no visibility into updates or corrections.

 Discovery & Research